2 young girls with bright blue t-shirts stand next a women in a matching t-shirt who is pointing towards a dinosaur skeleton on display

 For the safety of all campers, adults are not permitted to participate in SCSM camp activities.
 We recommend a quick hug at drop-off, an excited hug at pick-up, and avoiding “visiting” during the day, especially for new campers.
 Adults will not be permitted to visit classrooms during the day.
 Campers will be brought out to you once ID and authorization have been verified.
 Please see below for information on Educational Aids.

 ACCESSIBILITY AND SPECIAL NEEDS: This does not only have to be disabilities.
 If a family member is away on a work trip it may cause a camper to be more emotional.
-If grandma is in town they may be staying up really late and eating tons of junk food, which might make them super sleepy at camp.
+If a family member is in town they may be staying up really late and having lots of special treats which might make them super sleepy at camp.
 Whatever it may be – there are times when campers are just in situations that make life different.
 We love to know what might be going on so we can best serve every child.
 We all handle things differently as well, so any tips you want to give us on how to work with your child are also welcomed.

 The museum and its classrooms are equipped with many things to make sure everyone can explore and have a great time!
 Please let us know if your camper will have any special requirements prior to your visit.
 Some of the tools we have include wheelchairs, noise canceling headphones, sensory/fidget bags, sensory seat pads, family restrooms, first aid, and assistive listening devices for shows.
 All camp staff are CPR/First Aid certified and have first aid kits on them at all times.